Rivacindela hudsoni: Appearance

-Geographic Range
+Geographic range

 Tiger beetles are distributed based on limitations in resources and desiccation.
 Tracing fossil data about the species, it's evident that they were alive from about 250 million years ago and are now found throughout regions worldwide with exception to Antarctica.
 However, they cannot fly far.

-Several aspects that make tiger beetles stand out as ecological and biodiversity indicators.
-Some aspects are the fact they are prevalent in a wide range of environments, have species-specific habitat preferences, allow for high field visibility, and they are of high interest to taxonomic experts interested in the species.
-Furthermore, another exciting result of their diverse geographic distribution is the emergence of over 300 new species that have been identified and now are being researched.

 There has been an association found between body-size and habitat preferences in a research paper investigating tiger beetles in Sri Lanka.
 Upon further investigation, tiger beetles that have a larger bodies and bigger mandibles tend to show preference for coastal areas and reservoir settings that are also characterized by heavy winds, elevated soil pH, and low soil moisture.
 They tend to be in open areas that are more barren.
 On the other hand, tiger beetles with smaller bodies and smaller mandibles live in river areas that usually have low wind speeds, low soil pH, and high soil moisture.
 These smaller species also like urban environments, probably due to the fact they are similar to the characteristics of usual habitats they occupy.

 In addition, the areas they occupy also dictate the type of predators they attract.
 Larger tiger beetles tend to prey on insects, while smaller tiger beetles must avoid common insect and reptile predators like lizards, flies, and spiders.
 These correlations are likely due to the fact that body size can have a significant effect on the amount of energy an organism needs to acquire and consumes, as well as potential for them to experience predation and parasitism.